MatthiasUckert/Pipeline/README.md

 a pipeline of string operations that sequentially calls the **`string_ops()`** function.
 The **`get_adjustment_lists()`** function reads and processes multiple files to create a list of adjustment rules for text preprocessing.
-These rules are stored in a list of data frames, which are then used by the **`tokenize_corpus()`** function.
-The **`tokenize_corpus()`** function starts by checking whether the input is a file path or a text string.
-If it’s a file path, the text is read using the **`readtext::readtext()`** function; otherwise, the text is directly assigned to a variable.
-Next, replaces words using the ‘split’ list from the adjustment rules.
 The **`rTermCount::prep_document()`** function is then called to prepare the document for term counting.
-Finally, the function replaces words in the token column using the ‘us_uk’ and ‘lemma’ lists from the adjustment rules.
 In summary, this script provides a comprehensive tokenization and preprocessing workflow for text data, using the pipeline described in the Online Appendix to the paper, in detail:

 1. Apply a set of Regular Expressions (RegEx) to abstract away from minor differences in the linguistic notation of terms